 VA loan expert Chris Birk brings you the latest news and tips about your VA loan benefit

-A VA Loan is a mortgage option issued by private lenders and partially backed, or guaranteed, by the Department of Veterans Affairs.
+A VA loan is a mortgage option issued by private lenders and partially backed, or guaranteed, by the Department of Veterans Affairs.
 Here we look at how VA loans work and what most borrowers don’t know about the program.

-Here we compare the primary differences between VA loans and conventional loans to show you when each option may be the best.
+Here we compare the primary differences between VA and conventional loans to show you when each option may be the best.

 VA adjustable-rate mortgages (ARMs) haven't seen much demand in recent years.
 However, rising interest rates have homebuyers searching for VA ARMs again.

 The VA loan program is living up to its original promise by helping narrow the homeownership gap for female Veteran and Veterans of color.

 Some Veterans are turning to cash offer services like Ribbon and Homeward in the face of rising home prices.
 But these companies can charge fees that VA homebuyers cannot pay.
 Here's a look at how to make these deals work.

 VA loan entitlement can be a tricky subject.
 Here we breakdown second-tier entitlement and what to expect when reusing your VA loan benefits.